 The most recent dependable estimate lists more than fifteen thousand individual churches of Christ.
 The “Christian Herald,” a general religious publication which presents statistics concerning all the churches estimates that the total membership of the churches of Christ is now 2,000,000.
 There are more than 7,000 men who preach publicly.
 Membership of the church is heaviest in the southern states, particularly Tennessee and Texas, though congregations exist in each of the fifty states and in more than eighty foreign countries.
 Missionary expansion has been most extensive since the second World War in Europe, Asia and Africa.
 More than 450 full-time workers are supported in foreign countries.
 The churches of Christ now have five times as many members as were reported in the U. S. Religious Census of 1936.

-These churches comprise about 5,062,074 members in over 40,000 individual congregations worldwide.
-There are approximately 13,000 congregations in the United States.
-Overall U.S. membership was approximately 1.8 million in 2001 and 1.9 million in 2008.
+These churches comprise about 2,000,000 members in over 44,333 individual congregations worldwide.
+There are approximately 14,116 congregations in the United States.
+Overall U.S. membership was approximately 1,115,932 in 2018.
 Estimates of the proportion of the US adult population associated with the Churches of Christ vary from 0.8% to 1.5%.
 Roughly 1,240 congregations, with 172,000 members, are predominantly African-American.
 240 congregations with 10,000 members are Spanish-speaking.
 The average congregation size is approximately 100 members.
 In 2000, the Churches of Christ were the 12th largest religious group in the U.S. based on number of members, but the 4th largest in number of congregations.

-Within the U.S., membership in the Churches of Christ has grown by approximately 2% over the period from 1980 through 2007.
-Membership grew in 33 states and declined in 17.
+Within the U.S., membership in the Churches of Christ has declined by approximately 12% over the period from 1980 through 2007.
 The current retention rate of young adults graduating from high school appears to be approximately 60%.
 The percentage of members attending services appears to be high relative to that of other Christian groups.
 Membership is concentrated, with 70% of the U.S. membership in 13 states.
-Churches of Christ had a presence in 2,429 counties, placing them sixth behind the United Methodist Church, Catholic Church, Eastern Orthodox Church, Southern Baptist Convention and Assemblies of God – but the average number of adherents per count[r]y was low at 677.
+Churches of Christ had a presence in 2,429 counties, placing them fifth behind the United Methodist Church, Catholic Church, Eastern Orthodox Church, Southern Baptist Convention and Assemblies of God – but the average number of adherents per county was low at 677.
 The divorce rate is 6.9%, much lower than national averages.
 Many congregations of the Churches of Christ teach strongly against divorce, resulting in many divorcing individuals leaving the Churches of Christ.
 This keeps the apparent divorce statistics lower than the number of members who divorce.